loicsikidi/mdbook-sitemap-generator/README.md

 $ mdbook-sitemap-generator --domain docs.example.com --output book/sitemap.xml
 ```

+> [!TIP]
-> TIP: the utility will automatically detect the book's root directory by parsing `book.toml` and fallback to `src` if it find nothing.
+> The utility will automatically detect the book's root directory by parsing `book.toml` and fallback to `src` if it find nothing.